dgageot/dockercon16/README.md

   ```

 Each time the page is refreshed, you will see a sentence composed of 5 random
 words: a noun, an adjective, a verb, a noun and an adjective.
+That's a "Cadavre
+Exquis"!
+You did it!

 ## How does it work?

 The angularJs application served by the `nginx` based `web` service sends 5
-GET queries to the `nginx` that proxies the `words-java` rest service.
+http `GET` queries to the `nginx` that proxies the `words-java` REST service.

-On each query, the `words-java` loads of the words from the database and chooses
+On each query, the `words-java` loads all the words from the database and chooses
 a random one.

 The `db-ui` web UI can be used to configure the list of words in the database.
-Use this command to find its url:
+Use this command to find the url for the UI:

 ```
 docker-compose port db-ui 8081